postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 ### Gendering

 If you use gendered words, it presumes you're talking to a specific gender.
-It will alieniate many of a different gender and even those of the specified gender due to its insensitivity.
+It will alienate many of a different gender and even those of the specified gender due to its insensitivity.
-They, them, and their should be considered both signular and plural gender-nuetral alternatives to their gendered counterparts.
+"They," "them," and "their" should be considered both singular and plural gender-neutral alternatives to their gendered counterparts.
 If sentence construction poses a challenge, it is acceptable to drop into the passive voice to assist.